To learn more about our academics, click on their picture.

 Course Leader for BA and MA Islam and Pastoral Care

 Rahmanara Chowdhury is a Lecturer in Islam and Pastoral Care at the Markfield Institute of Higher Education.
 She completed her undergraduate studies in Ergonomics at Loughborough University.
 She has a Masters in Psychology from Nottingham Trent University and is currently completing her PhD at Brunel University London.
 She has been awarded ESRC funding to explore the issue of domestic violence and abuse within the UK Muslim population.
 She is the author of ‘Qawwamoon; Protectors and Maintainers’, Ta Ha Publishers.

 Course Leader for BA Islamic Studies

 Dr F. Redhwan Karim is a Lecturer in Islamic Studies at the Markfield Institute of Higher Education.
 He completed his Ph.D under Professor M.A.S Abdel Haleem at SOAS, University of London.
 His thesis examined the concept of gender relations in the Qur’an.
 Prior to this, he obtained an M.A in Islamic Studies and a B.A in Arabic and Islamic Studies.
 He has also studied at various capacities in Egypt, Jordan, Oman and Bosnia.
 Dr F. Redhwan Karim is a Fellow of Higher Education.

 Dr Imran Suddahazai

 Dr Imran H K Suddahazai is head of the Education program at MIHE and a Visiting Associate Researcher at Lancaster University.
-After an academic hiatus that entailed senior leadership, management and coaching roles in diverse industries across the world, he completed his doctoral program in educational leadership under the supervision of Dr Sahin from the University of Gloucestershire and MIHE.
+Dr Suddahazai pursued senior leadership, management and coaching roles in diverse industries across the world, and upon his return to academia, he completed his doctoral thesis on educational leadership.
+His current research focuses on the development of transformative education within the Islamic tradition.